blrobin2/pages/README.md

 ## Usage

-In this package, everything except the pages themselves are hidden behind the [Auth middleware](http://laravel.com/docs/5.1/authentication#protecting-routes), so you will need to register a new administrator.
-We provide a view for `auth/register` by default, so I would create one that way.
+In this package, everything except the pages themselves are hidden behind the [Auth middleware](http://laravel.com/docs/5.1/authentication#protecting-routes).
+Since you ran the seeder, you have a default admin with the following credentials:

+* Email: admin@example.com
+* Password: password

+PLEASE change these to your domains needs.

 You'll also notice that the master `app/routes.php` can override any of the routes we have set up.
 If, for whatever reason, you need to change the URI, you can update it there.
 If you need help figuring out how to point to our internally controller, take a look at our `routes.php` in the `src/` directory.